suncoast-devs/handbook/curriculum/final-project/03-start-the-project/homework.md

 - Start making your front end dynamic and creating components
 - Create an ERD for your database, at least a first draft
-- Start thinking about your API
+- Start thinking about your API, and if you feel good, start implementing

 ## Explorer Mode